Return to: Programs of Study - Search by Pathway

 Admission to this program is competitive and selective, based on grades on prerequisite courses and general education courses.
 Applicants must have a minimum overall GPA at CCBC of 2.00.
-In addition, applicants must participate in an interview with the program.
+In addition, applicants must participate in an interview with the program director.
 This program is offered only at the Essex Campus.
-Deadline for Fall admission is June 15.
+Deadline for Spring admission is December 15.

-For more information, contact the SHP Office of Admissions in ECHP 102 on the Essex Campus, call 443- 840-2810, or go to School of Health Professions website.
+For more information, contact the SHP Office of Admissions in ECHP 102 on the Essex Campus, call (443) 840-2810, or go to the School of Health Professions website.

-Upon successful completion of this degree, students will be able to:
+Upon completion of this degree, students will be able to:

-- perform routine laboratory procedures encompassing all major areas of the clinical laboratory – hematology, chemistry, immunology, microbiology, urinalysis, and transfusion services;
+- perform routine laboratory procedures encompassing all major areas of the histology laboratory;

 - recognize unexpected results and instrument malfunctions and take appropriate action;